-Needless to say, since the needs may arise urgently, SMEs need instant access to additional funding.
+Needless to say, since the needs may arise urgently, SMEs need instant access to more funding.

-The traditional banking model required borrowers to pay a physical visit to an office and fill out numerous application forms.
+The traditional banking model required borrowers to pay a physical visit to an office and fill out many application forms.

 As of today, many banks are launching fintech services and offering SME lenders online lending application processing, available anytime and from anywhere.
 The banks that failed to introduce online lending opportunities for businesses, saw a noticeable decrease in the number of SME clients during the pandemic.

-Yet, in some cases, a bank loan is not a solution, and traditional banks have a number of downsides compared to alternative lenders.
+Yet, in some cases, a bank loan is not a solution, and traditional banks have many downsides compared to alternative lenders.

 - Long loan origination time

-Banks need to run a complex loan application assessment process to evaluate the borrower’s credibility and perform all the necessary verifications.
-This process is too lengthy for SME lending that needs instant access to funds.
+Banks need to run a complex loan application assessment process to check the borrower’s credibility and perform all the necessary verifications.
+This process is too lengthy for SME lending which needs instant access to funds.

 - Hidden costs involved